Dalacin C Phosphate Injection (Solution for injection)

 If you get a severe skin rash tell your doctor immediately.
 Do this even if the rash occurs after Dalacin C Phosphate Injection has been stopped.
 A severe skin rash may mean you are having an allergic reaction to Dalacin C Phosphate Injection.
 You may need urgent medical care.

-If you are about to start taking any new medicines, tell your doctor and pharmacist that you are being given Dalacin C Phosphate.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being given Dalacin C Phosphate.

 Tell all doctors, dentists and pharmacists who are treating you that you are being given Dalacin C Phosphate Injection.